sahilrajput03/sahilrajput03/thoughts-principles.md

 Be tolerant with others and strict with yourself. ~ Marcus Aurelius

 When you're really tired you make assumptions that reaching some goal would take x amount of time.
 It is Parkinson's Law that work expands to fill the time allotted for its completion.
+SOLUTION: Never watch time when you're tired, just set a timer and start working again on work, that's best way to break it.